pkantue/molomolotech/E-Learning/Technical/Explainers/Technical Communication/ep001 - What is Technical Communication.md

 ## Intro
 Hi, I'm Dr. PK.
-I have over 17 years in aerospace engineering.
+With over 17 years in aerospace engineering.
 I help tech professionals grow their career or business...
 ...with the right tools, strategies and mindset.
 If this interests you, subscribe and join the journey!